vanzin/jEdit/README.SRC.txt

  For building the windows installer (for the final step):

   - Unicode Inno Setup.
 Get it from <http://www.jrsoftware.org/isdl.php>
-  - A box running windows.
+  - A box running windows or wine, e. g. on *nix.
+If Inno Setup should be run via wine, a wine version where http://bugs.winehq.org/show_bug.cgi?id=14882 is fixed or where the attached patch is applied has to be used.

  For building the Mac OS X disk image (DMG) for easy distribution (for the final step):